For more information:

 A review of the basic functions of a word processing program.
 Functions covered include saving documents, page setup, formatting and editing functions, setting tabs and indentation, tables and columns.

-How to create a database of variable data and to merge this information into a primary document.
-Included is the printing of merged letters and the use of this function to create mailing labels.
+Learn how to create a database of variable data and to merge this information into a primary document.
+Included is the printing of merged letters and envelopes, and the use of this function to create mailing labels.